YesItsKira/PDS-Utilities/README.md

   - It replaces the stock volume UI with an updated one with multiple sliders.

 ### *Brightness Sync:*
-  - This app allows you to sync the brightness of the bottom screen to the top screen.
+  - This allows you to sync the brightness of the bottom screen to the top screen.
   - Has a calibration screen to help you match the brighnesses irl.
   - You can still adjust the bottom screen brightness seperately with the slider in Ayawindow.

 ### *Bottom Screen Colour Corrector:*
-  - This tool adds an overlay to help you correct the yellow tint of the bottom screen.
+  - This adds an overlay to help you correct the yellow tint of the bottom screen.
   - Lets you calibrate to get the screens to match a little more closely.

 ### *Bottom Screen Magnifier:*